Stuycs-K/finalproject-09-you-lihan-ye-qiuyu/PRESENTATION.md

 8. Add step 2 to a value from K[] using the current index
 9. Rotate step 3 by the value from r[] using the current index
 10. Add step 4 to B

+# Hashcat
+## Methodology / Overview
+Hashcat uses brute-force when cracking a hash.
+This means the algorithm runs every password in a pwd_list and compares the hash to the given hash.
+We can replicate this by simply applying our own MD5 algorithm on each password in the pwd_list and compare it to a user inputted hash.